DomathID/spam-sms/README.md

 ```
 # Preview
 <img src="preview.jpg" width="300px" height="200px">

-# FYI
-There are some providers that are specialised, such as provider 3, Telkomsel, Indosat, Depending on the File Name.php
+<p></p>There are some providers that are specialised, such as provider 3, Telkomsel, Indosat, Depending on the File Name.php</p>

-Ref:
+# Ref:
 <a href="https://www.yukinoshita.web.id/2023/09/script-termux-spam-sms-unlimited-three.html" rel="sponsored">https://www.yukinoshita.web.id/2023/09/script-termux-spam-sms-unlimited-three.html</a>